Myo-Hset/Splunk-on-Linux/README.md

 ## Objective

-I first practiced Splunk SIEM using the Windows installer, avoiding Linux because I was afraid of errors and challenges.
-While preparing for Splunk certification, I learned how to install Splunk on Linux.
-This project provides a step‑by‑step guide for installing Splunk on Ubuntu Server(Linux).
+This project provides a step‑by‑step guide for installing Splunk Splunk Enterprise (60‑Day Trial) on Ubuntu Server(Linux)

 ### Skills Learned
 - Splunk Deployment: Learned how to install Splunk Enterprise from a .deb package and verify its installation on Linux.